heartcombo/devise/README.md

 end
 ```

-If you're using RSpec, you can put the following inside your spec_helper.rb file:
+If you're using RSpec, you can put the following inside a file named `spec/support/devise.rb` or in your `spec/spec_helper.rb`:

 ```ruby
 RSpec.configure do |config|